 It's reminders with a sting!
 Or, goal-tracking with teeth.
 Mind anything you can graph — weight, pushups, to-do tasks completed — by replying with data when Beeminder prompts you.
 Or connect with a service (like Fitbit or RescueTime) to report automatically.
 We plot your progress on a Yellow Brick Road to your goal.
-Keep all your datapoints on the road and Beeminder will always be free.
+Keep all your datapoints on the good side of your road and Beeminder will not charge you for the goal.
 Go off the road and you (literally) pay the price.

 Here's the way to find out if Beeminder could be useful for you: Is there anything you know you should do, you really do want to do, you know for certain you can do, yet that historically you don't do?
 (Also, are you a nerdy, lifehacking data freak?)
 If yes, you should try it!

 The most popular Beeminder goal is weight loss.
 We're proud of how well it works and have put a lot of thought into the data smoothing and other features.
 The problem with beeminding something that has random fluctuation is that it's discouraging and/or nerve-racking to see the numbers bounce around day-to-day, which is why weight-loss programs typically only ask for weekly weigh-ins.
 But if you have a random up day on a weekly weigh-in day, that's really discouraging.
 Better to get more data and let Beeminder show you the true trend.
 And you get daily instead of weekly feedback.
 That's key.
 And that's where the different parts of the graph come in, such as the turquoise swath which you can think of as a very thick line charting your progress or an aura around your actual data.
 It gives you a sense of your true trend.

 This person's graph illustrates this nicely:

 They bounce around a lot but it's clear that their true trend is twice as steep as their road.